-For more than two centuries, there have been numerous sightings of a bigfoot-like creature in the Glastenbury Mountain area which became known as “The Bennington Monster.”
+For more than two centuries, there have been numerous sightings of a bigfoot-like creature in the Glastenbury Mountain area that became known as “The Bennington Monster.”
 One of the first reported sightings occurred in the early 1800s when a stagecoach full of passengers was forced to stop on a washed-out road.
-The stage-driver first noticed very large footprints in the mud that was too large to be a human’s.
+The stage driver first noticed very large footprints in the mud that was too large to be a human.
 Then, the coach was attacked by a large creature who knocked the vehicle on its side.
-The frightened passengers could only see a pair of eyes before the monster roared and ran off into the forest.
+The frightened passengers could only see a pair of eyes before the monster roared and ran into the forest.
 Later sightings described the creature as a large, hairy, black thing standing over six feet tall.

-During a five-year span, beginning in 1945, people began to disappear with regularity.
+During a five-year span, beginning in 1945, people began to disappear regularly.

 The first to go missing was a 74-year-old hunting guide named Middie Rivers on November 12, 1945.
 Rivers, who knew the area well, was leading a party of four hunters in the area of Hell Hollow in the southwest woods of Glastenbury.
 As he led the group back to their camp, he got ahead of them and never returned to camp.
 Initially, the other hunters weren’t concerned as their guide was a skilled woodsman.
 However, when Rivers didn’t resurface, an extensive search was conducted by 300 concerned locals and U.S. Army soldiers dispatched from Massachusetts’ Fort Devens.
 Though they combed through the vast wilderness for eight days, the only thing found was a rifle cartridge of the same type that Rivers used.
 There was no evidence of an animal attack, and his body wasn’t found.
 Even after this exhaustive search, many locals believed that the knowledgeable woodsman would be able to survive and would soon resurface in town.
 But he never did.
 Rivers disappeared along the Long Trail Road area and Vermont Route 9.